TheLuckyCoder/MaterialChooser/README.md

 void start();
 ```

-### Customize the look
+## Customize the look

-If you want to change any color of the File Chooser, just override one of these colors in
+If you want to change any color of the File Chooser, just redefine one of these colors in your own project:
 ```xml
 <!-- Default Colors -->
 <color name="colorPrimary">#29b6f6</color> <!-- Main App Color -->